KFCS: History

 In 2019, Gabrielle went into bankruptcy and a receiver, Jim Mross Engineering, was appointed for the station.
-Operations were taken over by the Greeley Broadcasting Corporation, which owns Regional Mexican KRYE 94.7; in September 2019, Mross filed to sell the station outright to Greeley for $85,000.
-The acquisition gives El Tigre's southern Colorado station, which had previously only covered Pueblo by way of KRYE-FM, a local signal in Colorado Springs.
+Operations were taken over by the Greeley Broadcasting Corporation, which owns regional Mexican station KRYE; in September 2019, Mross filed to sell the station outright to Greeley for $85,000.
+The acquisition gave El Tigre's southern Colorado station, which had previously only covered Pueblo by way of KRYE-FM, a local signal in Colorado Springs.
 The sale to Greeley Broadcasting was consummated on December 20, 2019.